HIPAA and Health Privacy Laws

-The Center for Connected Health Policy (CCHP) has created this video on how telehealth works with HIPAA and health privacy laws.
+The Center for Connected Health Policy (CCHP) provides an excellent overview of how telehealth intersects with HIPAA and health privacy laws.

-Understanding how telehealth intersects with HIPAA is crucial.
-Any information that can identify an individual is potentially Protected Health Information (PHI).
-HIPAA defines 18 types of PHI identifiers, including names, phone numbers, birthdates, IP addresses, email addresses, device identifiers, and photos/images.
+Understanding how HIPAA applies to telehealth is essential.
+Any information that can identify an individual is considered Protected Health Information (PHI).
+HIPAA defines 18 identifiers, including names, phone numbers, email addresses, birthdates, IP addresses, device identifiers, photos and more.

 - HIPAA & Telehealth : A Stepwise Guide to Compliance: